Art in the square

 A place for inspiration and encounters: an open-air museum.

-In addition to concerts and performances, the Tollwood presents a wide variety of art installations and sculptures every festival.
+In addition to theatre, concerts and performances, the Tollwood presents a wide variety of art installations and sculptures every festival.

 Creative works of art